chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 * Batteries included (common problems are already solved in advance).

-* Strong community (others solve problems so you don't have to).
+* Strong community (others solve problems so you do not have to).

 * Open source is amazing.

 * Object oriented, customizable.

 Much of the material here is lifted from [Invent Your Own Computer Games with Python](http://inventwithpython.com/chapters/) and if you are lost more detailed explanations can be found there.
-You'll want to install python 2.7.6 for windows (first link [here](https://www.python.org/downloads/windows/)  ) or type `python` in a mac or Linux terminal to get started.
+You will want to install python 2.7.6 for windows (first link [here](https://www.python.org/downloads/windows/)  ) or type `python` in a mac or Linux terminal to get started.

 # 1 - Math and Variables